lorenzo-rovigatti/PatchyParticles/README.md

 The code is commented lightly.
 However, we have tried to highlight what is done in the most important sections of the code.

-* The `main.c` file contains calls to the initialisation functions, the calculation of the initial energy, the main loop and the calls to the cleanup functions.
+* The `main.c` file contains calls to the initialisation functions, the calculation of the initial energy, the main loop and calls to the cleanup functions.
 * The general data structures used throughout the code, as well as some useful macros, are stored in the `defs.h` file.
 * The `MC.c, MC.h` pair contains the main logic of the code.
 It manages the calculation of the energy, the particle rototranslations, the simulation of the different ensembles, *etc.*
-* The `avb.c, avb.h` and `vmmc.c, vmmc.h` pairs contain the data structures and functions pertaining to the Aggregation-Volume-Bias and Virtual-Move-Monte-Carlo moves that can be optionally enabled to speed up the simulation efficiencies.
+* The `avb.c, avb.h` and `vmmc.c, vmmc.h` pairs contain the data structures and functions pertaining to the Aggregation-Volume-Bias and Virtual-Move-Monte-Carlo moves that can be optionally enabled to speed up the calculations.
 * The `cells.c, cells.h` pair contain the data structures and functions pertaining to the linked-lists used to keep track of the list of neighbours of each particle.
 * The `utils.c, utils.h` pair contains commonly-used functions to work with vectors and matrices.
 * The `system.c, system.h` pair contains the functions used to initialise and cleanup the main data structure (`System`).